Recycling is collected on an every other week basis and the town is divided into two different routes (blue or green).

 Recyclopedia is a search tool, where residents can search for hundreds of items (from paper bags to pizza boxes) to find out how to properly manage them.
 There is also a video showing the recycling sorting process inside a MRF and answers to frequently asked questions about why and how to recycle smart.
 Visit Recyclopedia to learn more!

-In observance of Christmas, Tuesday, December 25, 2018, there will both a Rubbish and Recycling delay for that day's collection as well as the remainder of the week.
+In observance of Martin Luther King, Jr. Day, Monday, January 21, 2019, there will be a one day delay for both Rubbish & Recycling for that day's collection as well as the remainder of the week.
 Read on...

-On 12/11/18, the Board of Selectmen voted to have a single real (not artificial) Christmas tree be collected on your regular Rubbish collection day.
-This program starts right after the Christmas holiday.
+For the collection of a single real (not artificial) Christmas tree on your regular Rubbish collection day.
 One Christmas tree per household.
 Read on...

 Recycling Bin Options